27 April, 8:45 am to 5:00 pm

 A good leader motivates, develops and challenges their team to achieve their best results, but the skills needed to successfully manage high performance is not always obvious or easy to develop.
 Trust, emotional intelligence, and being able to adapt when confronted with disruption are some of the essential skills that drive an efficient and accomplished team.

-The IML Conference 2018 series explores the topic of Leading Well and our focus will be on people and performance.
+The IML Conference 2018 series explores the topic of Leading Well, and this Melbourne event will focus on how to develop and build high performing teams that drive financial success and ROI.
 This conference will be an interactive day including keynote presentations, panel sessions, case studies and Q&A’s.
-For the third year running, this must-attend event uncovers the latest management and leadership thinking.
+Join us for the third-year running to uncover the latest management and leadership thinking.

 Our industry leaders will cover the following topics: